tenbonks/nuTROLLA/README.md

 # UX

-The flow of this site is designed to be nothing out of the ordianry when it comes to e-commerce sites, with all the products easily findable, be that from searching the store via the search bar or using the navigation links to get to the products they want.
+The flow of this site is designed to be nothing out of the ordinary when it comes to e-commerce sites, with all the products easily findable, be that from searching the store via the search bar or using the navigation links to get to the products they want.

 If the user wishes to buy something from the site, its a very simple process, and the user is given inputs to change the quantity of the item within the bag incase they change their mind on something.